-The Federal Reserve once again left interest rates unchanged, as the central bank waits for the economic recovery to strengthen before taking up the battle against inflation.
+The Federal Reserve once again left interest rates unchanged, as the central bank waits for the economic recovery to become more pronounced before taking up the battle against inflation.

 The Fed led off its post-meeting statement in an upbeat fashion.
 “Information received since the Federal Open Market Committee met in August suggests that economic activity has picked up following its severe downturn,” the statement says.
 “Conditions in financial markets have improved further, and activity in the housing sector has increased.”